brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ### Deploying in OpenShift's CDK

 Now the [*Camel*](http://camel.apache.org/) application is ready to be containerised and deployed in OpenShift. [*FIS*](https://www.openshift.com/container-platform/middleware-services.html#integration) will do all of it automatically for you in a single command.
 The directives to bundle together the application and exporter have already been defined. [*Fabric8*](https://fabric8.io/) (in [*FIS*](https://www.openshift.com/container-platform/middleware-services.html#integration)) will build a [*Docker*](https://www.docker.com/) image and include *OpenShift* resource descriptors.
-The graph below illustrates how the pieces are put together, streamed, and deployed in the target environment.
+The graph below illustrates how the pieces are put together, streamed and deployed in the target environment.

 ![JConsole MBeans]({{ site.baseurl }}/assets/img/posts/exporter-deploy.png)